shcaba/Sebastes_melanops_WA/Document/_main.knit.md

 \begin{figure}
 {\centering
-\includegraphics[alt=.,width=1\textwidth,height=1\textheight]{C:/Users/Jason.Cope/Documents/Github/Sebastes_melanops_WA/Document/figures/biology_plots/Fig2_func_samplesize_color.png}
+\includegraphics[alt=The data are available upon equest from the authors.,width=1\textwidth,height=1\textheight]{C:/Users/Jason.Cope/Documents/Github/Sebastes_melanops_WA/Document/figures/biology_plots/Fig2_func_samplesize_color.png}
 }
 \caption{Functional maturity ogives and sample size.
-Functional maturity ogives are represented by the solid lines (logistic regression and 95% CI is grey, flexible spline and 95% CI is light blue) and sample size is denoted by the size of the bubbles).\label{fig:fxn-spline-mat-color}}
+Functional maturity ogives are represented by the solid lines (logistic regression and 95\% CI is grey, flexible spline and 95\% CI is light blue) and sample size is denoted by the size of the bubbles).\label{fig:fxn-spline-mat-color}}
 \end{figure}

 \pagebreak